Adaptive Distraction: Probing LLM Contextual Robustness with Automated Tree Search: Experiment

-\textbf{The extent of performance degradation varies significantly across tasks.} For example, as shown in \autoref{tab:main_results}, the average performance drop on the TruthfulQA dataset is consistently smaller than that observed on OpenbookQA for all evaluated models.
-This trend holds true across models, indicating that model sensitivity against CDV varies in different tasks.
-Tasks that emphasize domain-specific knowledge like OpenbookQA, appear to expose model vulnerabilities more effectively than trustworthiness-related tasks like TruthfulQA.
+\textbf{The extent of performance degradation varies significantly across tasks.} As shown in \autoref{tab:main_results}, the average drop in accuracy on TruthfulQA is consistently smaller than that on OpenbookQA across all models.
+This suggests that distraction sensitivity varies by domain.
+Tasks like OpenbookQA, which require precise factual retrieval, appear more vulnerable to contextual interference than trustworthiness-based tasks such as TruthfulQA.

-\textbf{Our method outperforms existing perturbation techniques by a significant margin.} We consider two traditional perturbation approaches: length-based augmentation (Elaborated), which expands the original question's length while preserving its core meaning, and simple auto-generated perturbations (Prompt-only), which uses a single prompt to add interference to the question.
-However, these methods lead to only minimal performance drops.
-As shown in \autoref{tab:baseline}, even advanced methods like DyVal2 achieve only a 15.2\% average accuracy reduction.
-In contrast, our proposed perturbation method introduces a dramatic 52.0\% average accuracy decline, outperforming existing methods by 2 to 4 times.
-Notably, even highly capable models such as Claude-3.5-Sonnet exhibit a substantial 49.5\% absolute accuracy drop under our perturbations, compared to just 10.0\% under DyVal2.
-These results highlight the unique strength of our tree-based search framework in systematically targeting the model's ability to discern and resist distraction across diverse architectures, rather than merely increasing input complexity.
+\textbf{Our method outperforms existing distraction techniques by a large margin.} We compare our method with several baselines: (1) \emph{Irrelevant Context Augmentation (ICA)}, which adds semantically coherent but task-irrelevant information to extend question length \cite{ye2024justice}; (2) \emph{Single-Prompt Distraction (SPD)}, which generates distractions via a single prompt without optimization \citep{shi2023large}; and (3) DyVal2, a recent dynamic evaluation framework \citep{zhu2024dynamic}.
+As shown in \autoref{tab:baseline}, our method results in an average accuracy drop of 52.0\%, compared to 15.2\% for DyVal2.
+Even strong models such as Claude-3.5-Sonnet experience a 38.4\% absolute accuracy drop under our framework, compared to only 10.0\% under DyVal2.
+These results highlight the strength of our tree-based search framework in systematically identifying contextual vulnerabilities, not merely increasing input complexity.

+\textbf{Adaptive distractions demonstrate robust cross-task generalization.} We further examine the generalization of adaptive distraction by applying it to other tasks with well-defined ground truth, including mathematical reasoning.
+As shown in Appendix~\ref{app:math500}, our method remains effective on the MATH-500 benchmark\citep{lightman2023lets}, suggesting that contextual distraction is not confined to factual QA but extends to any task where correctness can be explicitly evaluated.